 2. Scalability: CDNs can handle high volumes of traffic without impacting website performance.

-3. Reduced bandwidth cost: due to clever caching, CDNs allow you to reduce the amount of data that needs to be sent and transcoded, lowering your bandwidth costs.
+3. Reduced bandwidth cost: Due to clever caching, CDNs allow you to reduce the amount of data that needs to be sent and transcoded, lowering your bandwidth costs.

 4. Global reach: CDNs have servers distributed worldwide, ensuring fast delivery of content to users regardless of their geographical location.